vasveena/amazon-emr-ttt-workshop/docs/day1/spark/exercise.md

 #### Alternative approach - Local SSH tunneling

 Please note that with this approach, you cannot access YARN Resource Manager UI.
 You can access it via [local port forwarding](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html) by running the following command in your local desktop's terminal or using Putty for Windows.
+Replace leaderNodePublicDNS with your leader node public DNS (obtained from EMR Web Console -> EMR-Spark-Hive-Presto -> Summary tab -> Master public DNS).

 ```
-# Replace with your leader node public DNS

-ssh -i ~/ee-default-keypair.pem -N -L 8157:ec2-44-199-199-213.compute-1.amazonaws.com:8088 hadoop@ec2-44-199-199-213.compute-1.amazonaws.com
+ssh -i ~/ee-default-keypair.pem -N -L 8157:leaderNodePublicDNS:8088 hadoop@leaderNodePublicDNS

 ```